Michael Buffer

 Michael Buffer (born November 2, 1944) is an American ring announcer (or "MC") for boxing, professional wrestling, and National Football League events.
-He is known for his trademarked catchphrase: "Let's get ready to rumble!"
+Pioneering a distinct announcing style in which he rolls certain letters and adds other inflections to a fighter’s name, and known for his trademarked catchphrase: "Let's get ready to rumble!", he was inducted into the International Sports Hall of Fame in 2019.

 Early life

 Buffer was born in Philadelphia, Pennsylvania on November 2, 1944.
 His father was enlisted in the United States Navy during World War II.
 Buffer's parents divorced when he was 11 months of age, and he was then raised by foster parents, a school bus driver and housewife, in Roslyn, Pennsylvania.
 He enlisted in the United States Army during the Vietnam War at age 20 and served until age 23.
-He held various jobs including a car salesman, then began a modeling career at age 32 before becoming a ring announcer at age 38.
+He held various jobs, including a car salesman, then began a modeling career at age 32 before becoming a ring announcer at age 38.

 Career

 Boxing

 In 1982, Buffer began his career as a ring announcer.
 By 1983, he was announcing all boxing matches promoted by Bob Arum's Top Rank on ESPN, which gave him a national identity at a time when ring announcers were strictly locally hired talent.
 By 1984, Buffer developed the catchphrase "Let's get ready to rumble!" in his announcing, which gained enormous popularity.
 He began the process of obtaining a federal trademark for the phrase in the 1980s, acquiring it in 1992.
 Consequently, Buffer has earned in excess of $400 million with the license for his trademark.